 A safe, stable, and affordable home is the foundation for everything in life.
 Everything.
 That’s why we believe a home is more than a building.
-It must be a place where each person can find what they need to build their best life.
+It must be a place where each person can find what they need to meet their goals and build their best life.
 In other words, a CommonBond community.
 We create communities to help people of all ages and walks of life thrive and get back on their feet when times get tough.

 Sunwood Village is a 47-unit family housing property is part of a major community development effort in Ramsey, Minnesota to bring jobs, expand the regional economy, and provide access to parks, trails, shopping, and the Northstar Rail.
 It offers a mix of one-, two-, and three-bedroom units.
 Sunwood Village is reserved for households earning 30% to 60% of the area median income.

 Lexington Commons is designed for single adults who meet the state definition of long-term homelessness, and single adults who meet the federal definition of chronic homelessness.
 It features 48 efficiency apartments.
 An adaptive reuse of a former nursing home built in the 1960s, Lexington Commons was designed to achieve LEED certification.